 If you are a veteran, we honor and welcome you.
-You can visit a veterans office (located in your campus financial aid office) for personal help to certify benefits and get information.
+You can visit a veterans office (located at one of the campus enrollment centers or financial aid offices) for personal help to certify benefits and get information.
 You may also contact the U.S. Department of Veterans Affairs by calling 1.888.442.4551 or visiting their website.

 1. Applying for VA benefits

 If you have never claimed benefits you must first complete an application with the Department of Veterans Affairs.
-Electronic applications are made available using the Veteran Online Application (VONAPP).
+Apply for Benefits with this link: https://www.benefits.va.gov/gibill/apply.asp.
 Keep a copy of your application and confirmation page when you submit online.
-Veterans that are claiming benefits under Chapters 30, 32, 33, 1606, or 1607 can submit a hard copy Application for VA Education Benefits as well (Form 22-1990).
+Veterans that are claiming benefits under Chapters 30, 33, or 1606 can submit a hard copy Application for VA Education Benefits (Form 22-1990).

 If you are a spouse or dependent of a service member or veteran who has transferred all or some of their Post 9/11 GI Bill to you, make sure it has been approved by the Department of Defense first.
 Then, complete Form 22-1990E.
 Additional information regarding the transfer of benefits can be found on the VA website.

 Once the VA processes your application, they will send you a Certificate of Eligibility.
-You will need to submit your Certificate of Eligibility and your most recent DD-214 (Member-4) to your campus financial aid office.
+The Certificate of Eligibility and most recent DD-214 (Member-4) are not required; however, it is helpful for MCC to have the documents on file.

 If you have questions on what you qualify for and differences between benefits, VA has information to help you in determining what benefit is best for you on their website.
 You can also call VA Education Services for additional assistance at 1.888.442.4551.